BUDGET, HEAT PUMP

 You've set a temperature worthy of the Caribbean! (or your 15-year-old daughter has come to take a look at the regulation? while your back is turned)

-And you're not cold?
-Great, then you've found a good installer and your heat pump is correctly sized and installed.
-Send us your testimonials and a few photos by e-mail and we'll be happy to publish them on the site for posterity.
+And you don't feel cold?
+Great, then you have found a good installer and your heat pump is correctly sized and installed.
+Send us your testimonial and some pictures by email and we will be happy to publish it on the site for posterity.

 Want to know more?